-The Porta Metronia is an ancient city gate along the Aurelian Walls in Rome.
+The Porta Metronia is an ancient city gate along the Aurelian Wall in Rome.
 It is located along the Via dell’Amba Aradam, which leads to Basilica of Saint John In Lateran.
 The monument just outside the gate is dedicated to the victims of all wars.

 Porta Metronia Rome

 The Porta Metronia is probably named for a certain Metrobius, who used to own various properties in the area.
 Another name it was known by is Porta Gabiusa.
 This is because the road that used to lead to the ancient Volscian city of Gabii used to start here.
 This road more or less corresponds to the present Via Gallia.

 Initially the Porta Metronia was no more than a so-called posterula, a small secret exit out of the city.
 This is clear because it was included at the base of a small tower on the inside of the wall.
 Had it been a real gate, it would have been flanked by defensive towers on each side.

 In the 12th century the Porta Metronia was closed.
 The gate became used for a passage of a marrana, as the Romans called ditches that ran through the city.
 This ditch started near Grottaferrata and was brought to Rome by Pope Callisto II.
 A grating was put in front of the passage, so that smugglers could not enter the city.